thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 Finally, it's worth noting that there may be other unique features of the hippocampal complex that would require details not found in standard LMs, however our aim is to re-use the implementation of LMs where possible.

-## Neuroscience evidence suggests "cognitive maps" of things like objects might exist in the hippocampal formation, why do we believe they are found in the neocortex?
+## If "Cognitive Maps" are Found in the Hippocampal Formation, Why Do We Believe They Are Found in the Neocortex?

 The Thousand Brains Theory does not argue that structured representations do *not* exist in the hippocampal formation.
 As noted above, this structure has been highly developed so as to enable very rapid learning, which would account for its important role in learning structured representations in mammals.
 Furthermore, the fact is that this neural hardware exists, so even if cortical columns learn structured representations, it is likely that there will be a degree of redundancy with the hippocampal formation, at least early in learning.

 More generally, we believe the learning that takes place in the reference frames of cortical columns proceeds on a slower basis, which would make it more challenging to measure experimentally.
 If you are a research-scientist interested in structured representations of objects, we would love to discuss ways that it might be possible to measure the emergence of such representations in the neocortex.

-## Does the "What" vs "Where" pathway exist in Monty?
+## Does the "What" vs "Where" Pathway Exist in Monty?

 In short, not at the moment, and it's unclear how essential this would be.